 Cick here to view the MSDE Early Childhood Regulations for PreK 3 and PreK 4.

 The religion curriculum includes the Key Elements of the Catholic religion: Knowledge of Faith, Liturgical Education, Moral Formation, Prayer, Education for living in the Christian Community, and Education for Evangelization and Apostolic Life.
 In the primary grades, students learn about the ways of Christ and how to follow in His footsteps, to praise and thank God, and develop understanding and knowledge of their own self-worth.
 Pre-kindergarten students are introduced to major key elements of the faith within topics that help the youngest children develop an understanding of God, His works and teachings, and the development of solid Christian morals.
 Baptism is the Sacrament first introduced in Pre-kindergarten.
-All primary students discover the meanings of liturgical celebrations and practices from the Sign of the Cross in Pre-kindergarten and Kindergarten to the introduction of all seven Sacraments in first grade.
+All primary students discover the meanings of liturgical celebrations and practices from the Sign of the Cross in Pre-Kindergarten and Kindergarten to the introduction of all seven Sacraments in first grade.
 In second grade, students receive two Sacraments: First Reconciliation and First Eucharist.
 In addition, all students participate in service projects, daily prayer services, and weekly Masses.

 Our Specials program for students in the primary grades is based on collaboration between our Specials teachers and classroom teachers.
 Core content is actively reinforced by integrating the Letter of the Week, and major themes into the weekly art, music, and PE lessons.
 Students are engaged in reinforcing knowledge through differentiated learning.